-Here are three catch-all termination letters that can be customized according to your needs.
+Here are three catch-all termination letter examples that can be customized according to your needs – including as termination emails.

 You can copy/paste these and fill in the blanks with the details that make the most sense for your current situation.
-Just remember, send it to your legal team for sign-off before you send it to anyone else.
+Just remember, send the termination email template with your adjustments to your legal team for sign-off before you send it to anyone else.
 (Like, seriously.)